InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 </div>
 <br>

 In the previous tutorial we submitted two model training runs via Primehub Jobs.
 In this part, we will compare the results of these two runs.
-The run with the best performance will then be registered in [PrimeHub Models](model-management) and then deployed as an online service via [PrimeHub's Model Deployment](model-deployment-feature) feature.
+The run with the best performance will be registered in [PrimeHub Models](model-management) and then deployed as an online service via [PrimeHub's Model Deployment](model-deployment-feature) feature.

 ## Prerequisites